6 Anki Decks That All Medical Students Need to Use

 For a lot of these decks, you probably don’t need any particular add-on.

 Besides the image occlusion add-on, you can get away with using vanilla Anki.
 However, I would suggest that you at least research and find some add-ons that can complement how you work in Anki.

 If you aren’t sure where to start, then take a look at my list of 10 Anki add-ons for medical students.

 Combine Anki With Question Banks

 Just using Anki on its own isn’t going to be enough.
 You need to combine it with other resources like question banks to make it worthwhile.

 Quesmed is a good place to start if you aren’t sure where to start.
 I have a review about them which you can check out here.

 Read My Article About Anki Tips and Tricks

 This article will give you 10 useful Anki tips and tricks that will set you up nicely for the future.

-If you enjoyed this article, then please share it with your friends and colleagues.
-It takes a lot of effort to make these and as a busy medical student, I can use all the help I can get to make this venture worthwhile.
+If you enjoyed this article, please share it with your friends and colleagues.
+It takes a lot of effort to make these, and as a busy medical student, I can use all the help I can get to make this venture worthwhile.